-Rosh had asked Isha to buy him a case of beer for $36, but she had gone and bought herself a jar of cold cream instead.
+Rosh had wanted Isha to buy him some beer, but she had bought herself a jar of cold cream instead.
 Now the regular domestic scene was being played out.

-“But it only cost $24,” Isha was explaining, “much better value than your beer would have been.”
+“But it only cost $24,” Isha was explaining.
+"Much better value than your $36 case of beer would have been.”

-“Beer would have made you look better at night than your cold cream,” Rosh was furious, “And don’t you start talking about value comparisons.”
+“Beer makes you look much better to me, than your cold cream,” Rosh argued.
+“And don’t you talk about value comparisons.”

-“Impressed, the woman obtained his details and three days later, became his stepmother.
+“Impressed, the woman obtained his details.
+Three days later, she became his stepmother.
 Women are so much better at financial planning than men.”

-“Yea right,” Rosh was getting madder at her, “Logic is logic, but female logic is beyond logic.
-Unbeatable!"
+“Yea right,” Rosh was getting madder.
+“Logic is logic, but female logic is beyond logic!"

-“There is,” Rosh fumed, “Logic used by females.
+“There is,” Rosh fumed.
+“What else do you call logic used by females?
 Femme Logic.
-It ain’t logic, it is Female Logic.
+It ain’t logic.
+It is Female Logic.
 Completely incomprehensible, except to females.”

 Femme fatale, he thought, and mellowed.
 His war already lost, he tried for an orderly retreat.